OscarWan/Epidemic_Modeling/README.md

 # Epidemic Modeling
-This project aims to simulate COVID-19 with a relative small range by designing a kitchensink model.
+This project aims to simulate COVID-19 with a relative small range by designing a kitchen sink model.
 Our group constructs a stochastic SIR model with scale-free network.
 Several customized parameters are designed to realize different function.

 ## Exploration of Newman's Theory
 Newman's Spread of epidemic disease on networks